12 Impressive Movies To Learn Turkish

 A comedy classic of the Turkish cinema, The Foster Brothers is a story that creates fun around identity confusion and a ghoul haunting the house.

-Directed by Ertem Egilmez, the film is one of the most talented directors in Turkish cinema.
+Directed by Ertem Egilmez, the film is among the most talented in Turkish cinema.

-The dialogues within the film are natural, and the vocabulary is straightforward to comprehend.
+The film’s dialogue is natural, and the vocabulary is easy to understand.

-It makes The Foster Brothers a fabulous learning curve for beginning-learners of the Turkish language.
+It makes The Foster Brothers a valuable learning resource for beginner Turkish learners.

 7. Selvi Boylum Al Yazmalim (The Girl with the Red Scarf) — 1977

-Directed by the legendary director Atif Yilmaz, The Girl with the Red Scarf is a romantic drama that revolves around love and logic.
+Directed by the legendary Atif Yilmaz, The Girl with the Red Scarf is a romantic drama about love and logic.

 The classic drama includes some challenging vocabulary, making it difficult for a beginner to understand.